yud42/yud42.github.io/_pages/about.md

 ---

 I am a final-year Ph.D. student in the Department of Computer Science at the University of Pittsburgh, advised by [Dr. Youtao Zhang](https://people.cs.pitt.edu/~zhangyt/) and [Dr. Xulong Tang](https://xzt102.github.io/).
-I received my M.S. in Telecommunications from the University of Maryland and my B.E. in Electrical Engineering from Beihang University in China.
+I received my M.S. in Telecommunications from the University of Maryland and my B.E. in Electrical Engineering from Beihang University, China.

-My research focuses on machine learning systems & accelerators, with a particular emphasis on advancing deep graph learning techniques.
-I explore how to efficiently and securely deploy graph neural networks (GNNs) across diverse platforms, addressing the challenges of their scalability, efficiency, and robustness in both inference and training.
+My research interests center on machine learning systems and accelerators, with a focus on efficient systems and robust algorithms for deep graph learning.
+Specifically, I work on accelerating Graph Neural Network-based deep graph learning models across diverse platforms and exploring the robustness of these applications against adversarial attacks.

 <p style="color: MediumSeaGreen; font-style: italic;">
   I am actively seeking tenure-track faculty positions and research scientist positions in industry.
 Please kindly reach out to me regarding any potential opportunities.